 Royalties

-Some incubators also receive royalties from startups they have invested in.
+Some incubator programs for companies also receive royalties from startups they have invested in.
 These royalties are usually based on sales revenue generated by products developed using technology created within their portfolio companies.

 For example, if an app developer creates an app using technology developed within one of its portfolio companies, then it might pay out royalties every time someone downloads or uses that app.
 This provides another source of income for the incubator over time.